podium-lib/podium-lib.github.io/docs/api/podlet.md

 This module can be used together with a plain node.js HTTP server or any HTTP framework and any templating language of your choosing (or none if you prefer).

-Note: Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium so this module provides a `.middleware()` method for convenience.
+Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium so this module provides a `.middleware()` method for convenience.